kroitor/asciichart/README.md

 # asciichart
 Console ASCII line charts in 50 lines of pure Javascript (for NodeJS and browsers) with no dependencies.
+This code is absolutely free for any usage, you just do whatever the fuck you want under WTFPL.

 <img width="789" alt="Console ASCII Line charts in pure Javascript (for NodeJS and browsers)" src="https://cloud.githubusercontent.com/assets/1294454/22818709/9f14e1c2-ef7f-11e6-978f-34b5b595fb63.png">